The Miracle (album): "Chinese Torture"

 The only CD track that did not appear on a single release.
 For the first time this track emerged during the last concerts of Queen's 1986 Magic Tour as part of May's guitar solo.
 He also included it in his solos when he was back on tour with Queen + Paul Rodgers in 2005 and 2006.

 "Stealin

 Principally composed by Mercury (though, as all other songs from these sessions, credited to the band as a whole), this song is a tongue-in-cheek representation of a man who spends his life committing robbery.
 The song is performed mainly through spoken words, but occasionally has lines sung.
-This song appeared as the B-side to the "Breakthru" single.
+This song appeared in an edited form as the B-side to the "Breakthru" single.

 "Hijack My Heart"

 The song, credited to the band as an entity rather than one composer, was actually written by Taylor, who also provides lead vocals.
 It tells the story of a man who falls in love with a woman he meets, despite his original annoyance at her rudeness and mannerisms.
 It was the B-side to "The Invisible Man".